-Anytime that wasn’t spent wandering down King Street we were at Folly Island.
+Anytime that wasn’t spent wandering down King Street, we were at Folly Island.
 Folly Island is also known as ‘the edge of America’ for its peaceful and serene landscape.
 It’s only a 15-minute drive from Charleston centre to this quaint seaside town.
 You might even get to spot some alligators on the way driving through the marshland.
-Folly Beach is the highlight and it’s easy to see why its insanely white sand drew us in immediately.
+Folly Beach is the highlight, and it’s easy to see why its insanely white sand drew us in immediately.
 We spend most of our days sunbathing, admiring the luxury houses and wandering down the quaint seaside high street.
-It’s also a popular surfing hot spot and safe to swim, just remember to watch out for those riptides and sharks!
+It’s also a popular surfing hot spot and a safe place to swim.
+Just remember to watch out for those riptides and sharks!

 Magnolia Plantation & Gardens

 I could probably write an entire blog post about this place alone as it was a very mixed experience, but I will try and keep it short.
-We planned a day trip to visit Magnolia Plantation & Gardens as it was listed as one of the top tourist attractions in Charleston.
-I studied an American Literature module at university and knew a fair bit about the terrible history of plantations in the south detailed in both Harriet Jacobs and Fredrick Douglas Memoirs.
-I fully expected that as well as visiting the oldest public gardens in America it would be a harrowing, educational day as these plantations were built and maintained by slaves.
+We planned a day trip to visit Magnolia Plantation & Gardens, as it was listed as one of the top tourist attractions in Charleston.
+I studied an American Literature module at university and knew a fair bit about the terrible history of plantations in the south, detailed in both Harriet Jacobs and Fredrick Douglas Memoirs.
+So I fully expected that as well as visiting the oldest public gardens in the USA it would be a harrowing, educational day as these plantations were built and maintained by enslaved people.

 However, when it came to the introduction video explaining the history of the plantation, we were all very disappointed and disheartened.
 For one of the oldest plantations in the South, with a long history, they glazed over crucial aspects.
-While there were brief mentions of the civil war and a nod to a tour of the slave’s cabins, that was it.
+While there were brief mentions of the civil war and a nod to a tour of the enslaved person’s cabins, that was it.
 It seemed that rather than acknowledging their painful history and striving to educate future generations, they would instead brush over this and focus on the beauty of the place.
 It left us all feeling frustrated that this talk had been intentionally orchestrated only to include the positive.
-It completely overlooked the salves who had suffered being forced to create these beautiful gardens and wouldn’t even get their stories told.
-Throughout our visit, we noticed this was a common theme, and there were hardly any mentions of slavery, which seemed disgraceful and disrespectful.
+It completely overlooked the enslaved people who had suffered being forced to create these beautiful gardens and wouldn’t even get their stories told.
+We noticed this was a common theme throughout our visit, and there were hardly any mentions of slavery, which seemed disgraceful and disrespectful.
 People should never be allowed to edit and omit history to make it more palatable or for the sake of a profit.
 The fact that this is also a trendy wedding venue astounds me and is, in my opinion, incredibly insulting.
 Because of all of this, I’m not sure I could recommend visiting despite its obvious beauty.

-(Since visiting I’ve read more around this, apparently this is very common among tourist plantations in the South.
-They are regularly accused of ‘whitewashing history’ and avoiding unsettling truths, the fact that this is allowed is ridiculous.
-Plantations should be trying to atone for their past and at a minimum providing an unbiased, accurate history focusing on educating about racism.
+(Since visiting, I’ve read more about this and apparently is very common among tourist plantations in the South.
+They are regularly accused of ‘whitewashing history’ and avoiding unsettling truths.
+The fact that this is allowed is ridiculous.
+Plantations should be trying to atone for their past and, at a minimum, provide an unbiased, accurate history focusing on educating about racism.